 Biggest Hospitals in Pennsylvania

-- University of Pittsburgh Medical Center Presbyterian Shadyside : This teaching hospital can treat up to 1,482 medical and surgical patients in-house.
+- University of Pittsburgh Medical Center Presbyterian Shadyside : This teaching hospital can treat up to 1,482 medical and surgical patients.
 Recognized for its excellence in organ transplantation, cardiology, and cardiothoracic surgery, the hospital also houses a designated Level I Trauma Center emergency room.
 UPMC Shadyside employs more than 14,000 registered nurses in 17 clinical specialties.

 Additional Nursing Resources in Pennsylvania

-Protecting the interests of Pennsylvania nursing professionals and patients, PSNA advocates for the profession and influences public policy.
+- Pennsylvania State Nurses Association: Protecting the interests of Pennsylvania nursing professionals and patients, PSNA advocates for the profession and influences public policy.
 The PSNA site details current legislative advocacy, lists political and networking events on tap, and serves as a donor point for its PAC fund.
 Members also have access to continuing education resources.

-Although this networking group operates under the PSNA, it is not political in nature.
+- Young Nurse Professionals: Although this networking group operates under the PSNA, it is not political in nature.
 Instead, the group provides opportunities for young nurses to meet and develop professionally outside of the workplace.
 Member benefits include newsletters, webinars, networking events, mentoring opportunities, leadership training, and industry conferences.

-This chapter of the National Student Nurses' Association offers member benefits such as annual conventions, newsletters, scholarships, leadership training, NCLEX-RN prep, and local social and networking events for students in nursing schools in Pennsylvania.
+- Student Nurses' Association of Pennsylvania: This chapter of the National Student Nurses' Association offers member benefits such as annual conventions, newsletters, scholarships, leadership training, NCLEX-RN prep, and local social and networking events for students in nursing schools in Pennsylvania.